richelbilderbeek/TestConceptMap/README.md

 # TestConceptMap

-Tool to test the concept map classes
+TestConceptMap is a tool to test ConceptMap classes